Aristotle University of Thessaloniki: Research

 The Aristotle University of Thessaloniki performs a great deal of research in a variety of scientific fields.
 It is in constant and close cooperation with universities, organizations and research centres both in Greece and abroad.
 The large number of its faculties and its approximately 250 laboratories enable scientists of the Aristotle University of Thessaloniki to carry out a variety of research projects with great success.
 During the past 12 years, 4500 research programs were undertaken and realized with the participation of more than 10,000 members of the academic community and several external collaborators.

 During the past three years, 985 researchers – distinguished scientists – have provided educational and research services in collaboration with a total of 7,263 external scientific associates for the implementation of 3,151 International, European and National Research and Technological Development (RTD) projects.
 1,436 of these partners were universities, research centers and organizations, while 405 were businesses.

 Based on recent data from international ranking lists, of 20,372 higher institutions in the world, AUTh moved from the 407th position in 2011 to the 158th in 2012, ranking first among 23 Greek universities.
-It is worth mentioning that Greece ranks first in the lists for the expenditure per publication per capita as a percentage of GNP, and second (following Ireland) in regard to the amount invested in scientific publications per country (Nature "Top Countries 2011: Scientific Publications").
+As of 2011, Greece ranks first in the lists for the expenditure per publication per capita as a percentage of GNP, and second (following Ireland) in regard to the amount invested in scientific publications per country (Nature "Top Countries 2011: Scientific Publications").

 In terms of promoting innovation, 32 Patents have been granted during the last 3 years on a national, European and international level.

 Finally, AUTh is currently involved in establishing new infrastructure, setting up technology transfer systems, and creating an Interdisciplinary Research Center, in order to facilitate the selection process, as well as the implementation, placement and financing of research projects.

 The A.U.TH.
 Research Committee is a university body which coordinates the research done at the university.
 It was established in order to satisfy the special needs of research activity and to administer the "Special Account of Research Funds", allocating funding resources to different research programs.

 Rankings and academic evaluation

 Aristotle University of Thessaloniki is among the most prestigious universities in Greece.

-An external evaluation of all academic departments in Greek universities was conducted by the Hellenic Quality Assurance and Accreditation Agency (HQA).
+An external evaluation of all academic departments in Greek universities was conducted by the Hellenic Quality Assurance and Accreditation Agency (HQA), giving it the "Worthy of merit" final overall evaluation.

-Despite the university's good reputation within Greece, internationally the university performs poorly on major international rankings.It is currently ranked 650-700th in the latest (2023) QS rankings, and 801-1000th in Times Higher Education.
-Also the university is placed amongst the universities with the worst graduate employability in the world, being placed in the bottom of graduate employability rankings.
+Despite the university's good reputation within Greece, internationally the university currently performs averagely on major international rankings.
+Once best university in Greece, it is currently ranked 650-700th in the latest (2023) QS rankings, further progressing to the 530th place for the year 2024, and 801-1000th in Times Higher Education.
+Also, the university is placed amongst the universities with the best graduate employability in Greece, being placed only in the 501+ range in the world in world graduate employability rankings.
+Finally, CWTS Leiden ranking places AUTh as the 299th best university in the world for the year 2023.